ManEatsBible/oneway/_posts/2024-02-03-god-is-love.md

 hidden: true
 ---

 TC and Elizabeth talk about love while sitting on a public bench.
+Spoiler alert: God is love.